amack56/Project_2/.ipynb_checkpoints/README-checkpoint.md

     - Feed is 95% of the cost
     - There is also land, storage and fertilizer costs
     - Farmers need to determine quantity of corn to purchase
+    - What are farmers margins?
+    - Livestock disease & outlier analysis
 - Maximize for profit
 - Dashboard hedging tool
-- Show sharpe and sortino ratios
+- Show Sharpe and Sortino ratios

 ## Usage Instructions
 -